numfocus/algorithm-ethics/resources.md

 	WHY WE CODE MATTERS?[ ^ [1]]

    There needs to be a system that audits the existing software for impact that it has on minorities.
 There is a need to diversify our data.

-   [Here](https://www.ajlunited.org/fight) is a website where you can report discrimination that you’ve faced while using AI
+You can [report](https://www.ajlunited.org/fight) discrimination that you’ve faced while using AI

 * [Controlling machine learning algorithms and their biases](https://www.mckinsey.com/business-functions/risk/our-insights/controlling-machine-learning-algorithms-and-their-biases)